lcabrp/data_proc_benchmark/README.md

 ```

 Notes:
-- **Outlier removal is enabled by default** to provide more accurate comparisons.
-Add `--keep-outliers` to disable.
 - Outliers are detected using the IQR (Interquartile Range) method with 1.5x multiplier (Tukey's method).
 - Typical outlier removal rate: 1-2% of data (representing system anomalies like thermal throttling, background processes).
 - Exact hostnames only; if a name is wrong, the tool errors with suggestions.